tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 * They can be named for debugging `var lam = func my_func(x): print(x)`
 * Type specifiers can be used just like regular functions
 * a `return` must be explicit
+* Lambda functions capture the local environment
+	* They are only captured once, so
+		* they cannot assign to outer variables
+		* they will not detect when the outer function assigns its variables
+		* mutable reference types are mutable
+#### Static functions

 ### Statements and control flow